RunnersDownload Trail Map

 From the Trail House parking lot you can find the CRESCENT KNOLL OVERLOOK

-To hike to the river take the RUS GODDARD RIVER TRAIL (BLUE MARKERS)
+To hike to the river take the RUS GODDARD RIVER TRAIL

 Originating at the Maritz Trail House, this 2 ½-mile loop trail is steep at times, passing through the state-designated Natural Area on the way to a large gravel bar on the Meramec River.
-The trail is named in honor of the esteemed volunteer who maintained the Reserve’s trail system for over 20 years.
+The trail is named in honor of the esteemed volunteer who maintained the Nature Reserve’s trail system for over 20 years.

 A hike to the river will take you through the SHAW BOTTOMLAND FOREST STATE NATURAL AREA

-If you are looking for flowers hike the WILDFLOWER TRAIL (RED MARKERS)
+If you are looking for flowers hike the WILDFLOWER TRAIL

 This ¾-mile loop trail originates at the Maritz Trail House and winds through upland woods noted for its diversity of spring wildflowers.
 The boardwalk near the trail head provides sweeping views of one of the Reserve’s largest glades.
-The trail also passes through Long Glade and along a sandstone bluff skirting the edge of the Meramec River flood plain.
+The trail also passes along Long Glade and along a sandstone bluff skirting the edge of the Meramec River flood plain.

-For a short, easy walk take the BLUFF OVERLOOK TRAIL (GREEN MARKERS)
+For a short, easy walk take the BLUFF OVERLOOK TRAIL

 The first portion of this trail (¾ mile from the Trail House to the bluff overlook and back) can be hiked as a pleasant and gently sloping loop.
 It passes through upland oak-hickory forest and a dolomite glade.
 From the bluff overlook hikers can continue on a steeper side spur down to the flood plain where it intersects the Rus Goddard River Trail.
 Another spur connects to the Prairie Trail.